SPARK OF LIFE

 But it’s not how these songs sound as much as the emotional weight they carry that show the real evolution Spark Of Life have gone through these past few years.
 The lens that Jennings’ lyrics are put through—all adult pain and middle aged reflection—show how much hardcore can hit later in one’s life.
 On “Song of Hope” Jennings exhales a series of apologies in the face of devastating loss: “I just want to see myself in your eyes again,” he sings not sounding like he is pointing a finger, but clearing a tear from his eye.

 From these two songs Jennings and Piscitello have begun laying a foundation for the future.
-They are already at work on their second full-length album—a record that, in some ways, has been 20 years in the making.
-They have also begun preparing for some sporadic live performances.
-(Here’s hoping Armisen will join them from time to time.)
+The band has been made whole again with Nick’s brother Anthony back playing drums.
+They have also added second guitar player Steve Sain and bass player Daniel Cherrier - Both seasoned hardcore vets, with Sain cutting his teeth in bands like Social Justice and Downset.
+With the lineup complete and armed with new songs, Spark Of Life has already started touring (Here’s hoping Armisen will join them from time to time.)
+They are set to release a second 7” and are already at work on their second full-length album—a record that, in some ways, has been 20 years in the making.
 The songs they are working on now are raw, energetic, and painful all in the same instance.
 They also miraculously sound like a band being reborn.
 This is certainly not the way that Jennings and Piscitello imagined this band’s history—or hell, even their own personal lives—would have turned out.
 But you will also find no one more grateful to see their creative spark rekindled than the two of them.